HeatherRemacle/exchangelabops/pages/patterns/devexchange-adoption.md

 ---
-title: IMB Patterns
+title: Platform & Solution Patterns
-permalink: /ministry-imb-service-desk
+permalink: /devexchange-adoption

 layout: post
+sidenav: patterns
 ---
-### Ministry IMB Service Desk Pattern
+### DevExchange Adoption Pattern
-Describes a set of steps to follow when working with the IMB Service Desk.
+Describes a set of steps to allow your team to start a DevOps journey in the BC Dev Exchange.

 This pattern consists of: